In compliance with Vermont state law Middlebury provides a comprehensive workers’ compensation insurance program.

 Safety is everyone’s responsibility.
 Employees and supervisors are subject to administrative action if safety rules and procedures are not followed.

 - An employee who sustains a work-related injury or illness must inform Human Resources (firstname.lastname@example.org) and his/her supervisor as soon as possible, no matter how minor the injury or illness may appear.
 If the injury is a repetitive stress injury, the employee must report the injury to both the supervisor and Human Resources as soon as it is determined that the injury is job related.
-Employees must file and sign an Accident Reporting and Treatment form with the Human Resources Office within 24 hours of the accident/incident.
+Employees must complete the Injury Reporting and Safety Form within 24 hours of the accident/incident.
 A First Report of Injury claim will be filed with the State of Vermont and workers’ compensation carrier for review and processing.
 Additional documents relating to workers’ compensation claims will be discussed if needed.

-- Supervisors are responsible for filing a Supervisor’s Internal Accident Investigation Report with Human Resources within 24 hours of the notification.
+- Supervisors will receive an email notification after an incident is reported.
+This email will contain a link to the Supervisor Internal Investigation Report.
+Please complete this report within 24 hours of receiving the notification.
 The report is reviewed by the assistant treasurer, and the Environmental, Health and Safety Coordinator.

-- The employee and supervisor must inform Human Resources (email@example.com) of any time away from work.
+- The employee and supervisor must inform Sarah Nyhan, Leave Specialist (email@example.com) of any time away from work.
 Issues concerning use of CTO/SLR while out of work for either compensation or payment of benefits, either full-time or part-time, need to be discussed before submitting time for payroll.

-- If the claim is a medical or loss work time claim, the employee will be notified of a claim number by HR.
+- If the claim is a medical or loss work time claim, the employee will be notified of a claim number by FutureComp via US mail.

 - The workers’ compensation carrier will contact the employee when necessary, and will mail appropriate forms to the employee.

 - All bills associated with an accepted claim should be sent directly to the workers’ compensation insurance carrier by either the medical provider or the employee.